A Stroll Through Nature

 Camellia Cove: A Hidden Gem

-A late fall, early winter visit to the Chesapeake Arboretum is a must to explore Camellia Cove.
-This enchanting garden is a must-see, especially for plant lovers.
-Part of the American Camelia Trail, you will find over 50 varieties of camellias.
-The Cove is a peaceful spot to sit, reflect, and immerse yourself in the vibrant colors and delicate fragrances.
+A visit to the Chesapeake Arboretum from late fall to early spring is the perfect time to explore Camellia Cove.
+This enchanting garden is especially appealing for plant lovers.
+As part of the American Camelia Trail, you will find over 50 varieties of camellias.
+The Cove offers a peaceful retreat to pause and reflect, surrounded by soft aromas and colorful blooms.

 Family Picnic at Chesapeake Arboretum